Romy London

 For Leftover Garlic

-• Wrap it tightly in plastic wrap or store it in olive oil in the fridge.
+• Wrap it tightly in plastic wrap or store it in olive oil in the refrigerator.
 Use within a week.

 Can You Freeze Garlic?